Environmental Technology

 The graduate has reliably demonstrated the ability to:

-1. collect representative environmental samples, perform routine and specialized tests and interpret results, using current and relevant tools;
+1. collect representative environmental samples, perform routine and specialized tests, and interpret results while adhering to standard methods;

-11. develop and present strategies for ongoing personal and professional development to enhance performance as an environmental technologist;
+10. develop and implement strategies for ongoing personal and professional development to enhance performance as an environmental technologist.

 Practical Experience